janakagoon/kisa/README.md

 This was specific to the robotic end actuator, but you could probably copy and past parts of it for most other applications.

-## Appendix B: Solution To The QR-Code Based Optical Configuration Detection Problem.
+## Appendix C: Solution To The QR-Code Based Optical Configuration Detection Problem.

 Optical configuration detection consists of three steps: